-- Don’t smoke cigarettes or drink caffeinated beverages, since nicotine and caffeine constrict the arteries.
+- Don’t smoke cigarettes or drink caffeinated beverages, as nicotine and caffeine constrict blood vessels.

-- Keep a journal of when episodes occur.
+- Keep a journal detailing when episodes occur.
 Triggers for these episodes may become evident.

 - Exercise regularly to maintain blood flow and skin condition.
 Physical activity can also help increase your energy levels, control your weight, improve your cardiovascular (heart) fitness and help you to sleep better.
 Talk to your doctor before starting any exercise program.

 - Eat a healthy and well balanced diet for general overall good health.